Denver's Sidewalk Program

 New Sidewalk Fee in 2025

-Starting in 2025, the new fee for sidewalks will be included on people's bi-annual stormwater bills, with half the annual sidewalk fee assessed the first half of the year and second half of the sidewalk fee assessed the second half of the year.
+Starting in 2025, the new fee for sidewalks has been included on people's bi-annual stormwater bills, with half the annual sidewalk fee assessed the first half of the year and second half of the sidewalk fee assessed the second half of the year.

-Amendments made to the sidewalk ordinance passed by voters in November 2022 will result in approximately 96% of all property owners being charged a flat fee of $150 annually.
+Amendments made to the sidewalk ordinance passed by voters in November 2022 will result in approximately 96% of all property owners being charged a flat fee of $150 annually (per the 2025 & 2026 annual rate).

-At locations where sidewalks don't currently exist, property owners will pay either the flat fee or flat fee with impact fee, based on the length of the public right of way where a future sidewalk will be constructed.
+At locations where sidewalks don't currently exist, property owners will pay either the flat fee or flat fee with impact fee, based on the length frontage to the public right of way.

-Use our fee lookup tool to confirm your sidewalk charge in 2025 based on your address and property frontage.
+Use our fee lookup tool to confirm your annual sidewalk charge based on your address and property frontage.

 Affordability Program